Turning just a few pages into the Bible, we read about the first cities known to man after the global flood of Noah’s day.

 The first city mentioned in the Bible as being among the cities of Nimrod is Babel.
 And in fact the city’s name as well as the Tower of Babel account is recorded outside of the Bible.

-Fragments of an Assyrian tablet were discovered at Nineveh by Austen Henry Layard during the middle of the 18th century that closely parallel the Biblical account.
+Fragments of an Assyrian tablet were discovered at Nineveh by Austen Henry Layard during the middle of the 19th century that closely parallel the Biblical account.
 The artifacts now reside in the British Museum (registration number K.3657) and reads as follows: “his heart was evil against the father of all the gods . . .
 Babylon was brought into subjection, small and great alike.
 He confounded their speech . . . their strong palace (tower) all the days they built; to their strong place in the night He completely made an end . . .
 In His anger His word was poured out . . . to scatter aboard He set his face, He gave this command, and their counsel was confused. . .He saw them and the earth. . . of stopping not . . .
-Bitterly they wept at Babi(l). . very much they grieved . . at their misfortune.”
+Bitterly they wept at Babi(l).”

 One fascinating archeological find at Ur is that of a temple tower which the Akkadians called a ziggurat.
 This tower found at UR was later rebuilt by king Nabonidus of Babylon who reigned between 555-539 B.C.